YeEeck/ark-hr-tool/README.md

 This project was developed using the Vue2 + Vuetify framework.

 ### The genesis
-I didn't really want to write this because there are honestly a lot of ready-made ones on the web, such as Bigfun, bilibili wiki and PRTS.
+I didn't really want to write this because there are honestly a lot of ready-made ones on the web, such as Bigfun, bilibili wiki and PRTS.<br/>
-But each of them has some drawbacks that I find unpleasant to use.
+But each of them has some drawbacks that I find unpleasant to use.<br/>
 I thought I'd write a new one myself.

 ### Main features
-1. Dual UI adaptations for mobile and PC.
+1. Dual UI adaptations for mobile and PC.<br/>
-2. Sorting results are more user-friendly, i.e. in descending order by the star rating of the lowest operator in the word combination results.
+2. Sorting results are more user-friendly, i.e. in descending order by the star rating of the lowest operator in the word combination results.<br/>
 3. Support users to manually add operator information and manually adapt to future updates.
 Of course this doesn't mean I won't update it in the future.
 (Coming online soon)

 ### About other projects that I can't stand